Category Archives: Sprint Training

 • 2 x 300 at 400m race pace rest 15min

-• 400m athletes should also do more endurance training and can get by with more jogging especially in the off season.
+• 400m athletes should also do more endurance training and can get by with more jogging, especially in the off-season.
 Maximum speed training is also of high importance.

-Training to improve muscle elasticity is very useful in all athletes eg. Games like Fly, Hop-Scotch, Skipping short distances, Leap frog and playful hopping and bouncing around are all great stimulation to the elastic qualities of muscle.
-Combining sensible amounts of these activities with balance challenging activites and relaxed movement practise would be ideal especially for very young athletes.
+Plyometric Activities are beneficial for all athletes.
+Games like Fly, Hop-Scotch, Skipping short distances, Leap Frog, playful hopping, and bouncing around all stimulate the elastic qualities of muscles.
+Combining sensible amounts of these activities with balanced, challenging activities and relaxed movement practice would be ideal, especially for very young athletes.

 Much more info is in my ebook Training Kids For Speed